sjjsy/neronet/doc/notes_on_meetings.md

 - We have two two person teams doing pair programming.
 - One story point equals 4h of (productive) pair time:
-   - 30min of studying for and planning the work,
+   - 40min of studying for and planning the work and sketching the user guide
-   - 90min of developing the code and unit tests,
+   - 90min of developing the code and unit tests
-   - 30min of documenting the work and updating the user guide,
+   - 30min of documenting the work and updating the user guide
-   - 50min of peer reviewing and testing the work of an other pair, and
+   - 40min of peer reviewing and testing the work of an other pair
    - 40min for backlog management, time tracking and pauses

 Results: